 Better Work-Life Balance

-Achieving a healthy work-life balance becomes more manageable when working on your terms.
+When you work on your terms, achieving a healthy work-life balance and avoiding burnout is achievable.
 By setting boundaries between work hours and personal time, you can manage your schedule to ensure that both aspects receive equal attention without feeling overwhelmed by either one.

 Potential Financial Rewards